Crown Prince Couple’s Official Visit to the US

 During the last day in the U.S., the Crown Prince Couple visited the Norwegian software company ForgeRock in San Francisco and attended a luncheon with Norwegian start-up companies and their American counterparts who presented themselves for international investors at The Rosewood Hotel in Palo Alto.
 In the afternoon, the couple visited the Peder Sather Centre at the University of California, Berkeley, where Crown Prince Haakon studied political science from 1996 to 1999.Filed under Uncategorized

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Official Visit, Technology.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Official Visit, Technology.